Original Postcard Art from the Iraq Ministry of Culture 1998

 This award-winning film produced in Paris has been broadcast world-wide, but oddly it has never been seen in the United States.
 Much of the archival footage was secretly spirited out of Iraq before the war from television authorities that were subsequently ransacked.
 The film is a must for a full understanding of Saddam the man, his power, and the situation of Iraq during the balance of power years between the Soviets and Americans, both, very anxious for his attention and influence.

-This Film is licensed for Academic Library, Classroom Screenings, and Closed Digital Streaming
+This Film is licensed for Academic Library, PPV and DSL

 Saddam Hussein for Library Purchase $250